Skip to main content

 c&a-perks-2

-The higher the status you are, the more perks you are rewarded.
+The higher the status you have, the more perks you are rewarded.
 Diamond members, for instance, receive four drink vouchers per day of their sailing, as well as access to the exclusive Diamond Lounge (on select ships).

 Loyalty points are awarded at the conclusion of each cruise; therefore, if you're currently a Gold member and reach Platinum status mid-sailing, you won't receive the additional benefits until the next cruise.